The distribution amplitude of the $\eta_c$-meson at leading twist from Lattice QCD: Methodology

 Let us explain more in detail the procedure.
 Starting with the \gls{lcda} parameterization, at leading twist and leading order in $\alpha_s$, the Gegenbauer polynomials $\tilde{G}^{(3/2)}(x)$ are eigenvectors of the \gls{erbl} equations describing the \gls{da} evolution \cite{Braun:2003rp}.
 This means that, at this order, one can express the \gls{da} as a polynomial series with coefficient $3/2$ \cite{Efremov:1979qk,Lepage:1979zb},

 The \gls{da} is then an analytic function normalized to one, $\int\dd{x}\phi=1$.
-In this project, we assume \cref{eq:conformal-expansion} to be a reasonable model of the \gls{da} computed non-perturbatively.
-Although the series of orthogonal polynomials is fairly general and should describe any analytic function, \cref{eq:conformal-expansion} assumes the \gls{da} vanishes at $x=0$ and $x=1$.
-However, while the lattice data decides the form of the series, we have no information of the endpoints, and other parameterizations with a different behavior there could describe the lattice data equally well.
+In this project, we assume that \cref{eq:conformal-expansion} is also a reasonable model of the \gls{da} that we compute non-perturbatively.
+If we were to use the infinite series of polynomials, the latter could describe functions like $1/x$ and $1/(1-x)$, and so the \gls{da} does not have to vanish at the endpoints $x=0$ and $x=1$.
+In practice, we truncate \cref{eq:conformal-expansion} at small $n$, and the \gls{da} vanishes at the boundaries.
+Since the lattice data provides no information in this region, we are introducing some model dependence.
 After this discussion, we need to adapt \cref{eq:conformal-expansion} to the particular case of charmonium, where the \gls{da} should be symmetric around $x=1/2$.
 Since Gegenbauer polynomials with $n$ odd are anti-symmetric, their corresponding coefficients vanish.
 Besides, we can leave the coefficient $3/2$ undetermined and fit it to our data to speed up the convergence of the series.
 Changing the coefficient, which we call $\lambda$ from now on, amounts to choosing one particular basis of polynomials, but it is always possible to transform back to \cref{eq:conformal-expansion}.
 Therefore, we will employ the following expression to describe the charmonium light-cone \gls{da},

 where $B$ is a beta function and the cofficients $\lambda$ and $d_{2n}$ will be constrained with our lattice data. \Cref{eq:light-cone-da-model} is normalized to one and we can recover \cref{eq:conformal-expansion} replacing $\lambda=3/2$.
 A similar approach has been used in the context of \glsxtrshortpl{pdf} \cite{Karpie:2021pap}.